pudly/schmopera-hugo/content/articles/roundup-2019.md

 I've been flitting around lately.
 I'm writing fairly regularly for _The Globe and Mail_, and I just started as Social Media Manager at _Opera Canada_.
 I’m happy about it, and the healthy workload is a far cry from [this time last year](/2018-in-review-a-confession/), when I was in the thick of baby-land and feared I'd never have time to think, let alone write about opera, again.

+> I'm so proud that, going into yet another a new decade, it's crystal clear that there are fierce opera-lovers scattered over the world.

 It all means that Schmopera is going to be something quite different, going into the new decade.
 It won’t go anywhere, don't fret; we'll still have great content, and a lot of it by authors other than me.
 If you're into tracking me on my little opera-writer path, I'd head over to [_The Globe and Mail_](https://www.theglobeandmail.com/arts/), and follow [_Opera Canada_](https://operacanada.ca/)'s social media channels.
 And if you want to be a total stalker about it, [here's my Instagram](https://www.instagram.com/jennadoogles/).

 I guess that's it.
 Be it the new decade, a seven-year-itch of sorts for Schmopera, or just the ebbs and flows of life, I'm out to do some new things, readers.
 Instead of a roundup at the end of the year, instead I'm offering a bit of candor.

 … But I guess if I had to pick some sort of Top 5 of 2019:

+## Interviewing Jessye Norman

+[I spoke with Ms. Norman](https://www.theglobeandmail.com/arts/theatre-and-performance/article-opera-legend-jessye-norman-on-receiving-glenn-gould-prize-gratitude/) in February of this year, when she was in Toronto to accept the Glenn Gould Prize; I caught her between masterclasses at the University of Toronto, and sat face-to-face with the legendary soprano in a roomy studio overlooking Philosopher’s Walk.
+She has that thing that’s really rare, that larger-than-life presence that seems to make someone physically larger than normal.
+She spoke with that gentle hum, almost casual as she talked about singing for world leaders and being in Berlin as the Wall fell.
+She was amazing and intimidating, and so interesting to interview that I left with more questions than I came in with.
+Definitely a highlight.

 ## Singers getting vocal...about social issues: